-Jotaguard 630 Product description This is a two component polyamine cured epoxy coating.
-It is a fast drying, surface tolerant, hard wearing, high solids, high build product.
-Specially designed for general use in cargo holds.
+Jotaguard 660 Product description This is a two component polyamine cured pure epoxy coating.
+It is a fast drying, surface tolerant, very abrasion and impact resistant, high solids, high build product.
+Specially designed as a high performance coating for cargo holds.
 Can be used as primer or finish coat in atmospheric and immersed environments.
 Suitable for properly prepared carbon steel and shop primed steel substrates.
 It can be applied at sub zero surface temperatures.
 Discoloration may be observed after deballasting.
 This will however not affect the protective properties.
 Scope The Application Guide offers product details and recommended practices for the use of the product.
 The data and information provided are not definite requirements.
 They are guidelines to assist with efficient and safe use, and optimum service of the product.
 Adherence to the guidelines does not relieve the applicator of responsibility for ensuring that the work meets specification requirements.
 Jotuns liability is in accordance with general product liability rules.
 The Application Guide (AG) must be read in conjunction with the relevant specification, Technical Data Sheet (TDS) and Safety Data Sheet (SDS) for all the products used as part of the coating system.
 Referred standards Reference is generally made to ISO Standards.
 When using standards from other regions it is recommended to reference only one corresponding standard for the substrate being treated.
 Surface preparation The required quality of surface preparation can vary depending on the area of use, expected durability and if applicable, project specification.
 When preparing new surfaces, maintaining already coated surfaces or aged coatings it is necessary to remove all contamination that can interfere with coating adhesion, and prepare a sound substrate for the subsequent product.
 Inspect the surface for hydrocarbon and other contamination and if present, remove with an alkaline detergent.
 Agitate the surface to activate the cleaner and before it dries, wash the treated area using fresh water.
 Paint solvents (thinners) shall not be used for general degreasing or preparation of the surface for painting due to the risk of spreading dissolved hydrocarbon contamination.
 Paint thinners can be used to treat small localized areas of contamination such as marks from marker pens.
 Use clean, white cotton cloths that are turned and replaced often.
 Do not bundle used solvent saturated cloths.
 Place used cloths into water.
 When preparing aged coating in dry-docking situations, the entire surface is to be carefully high pressure fresh water washed with minimum 220 bar pressure.
 Any contamination like oil or/and grease is to be carefully removed with suitable detergent, and hosed down with fresh water.
 Damaged and corroded areas to be prepared to minimum St 2 (ISO 8501-1), but preferably abrasive blasted to Sa 2.
 If spot blasting is carried out, feathering of the existing coating is necessary to ensure good adhesion.
 Process sequence Surface preparation and coating should normally be commenced only after all welding, degreasing, removal of sharp edges, weld spatter and treatment of welds is complete.
 It is important that all hot work is completed before coating commences.
-Soluble salts removal Date of issue: 11 February 2019 Page: 1/10
+Soluble salts removal Date of issue: 10 April 2018 Page: 1/10 This Application Guide supersedes those previously issued.
+Application Guide Jotaguard 660